 This responsibility can be coordinated and undertaken by your attorney as well, who can use their knowledge and connections with medical experts to build a strong case to support your claim.

 The basic requirements for filing a birth injury claim include proof that:

 - a doctor, nurse, or other member of the delivery team involved in the infant’s care breached medical standards of care during the pregnancy, labor, or delivery process (i.e. demonstrated medical negligence)

 - this instance(s) of medical negligence resulted in birth injuries or wrongful death

 The best way to get a better understanding of your state’s medical malpractice laws and to learn more about the process of filing a birth injury claim is to speak to an experienced birth injury attorney.

-Many law offices offer a free initial consultation with clients to discuss the details of an individual’s case to help them determine their legal options.
+At the law firm of Florin/Roebig, we offer a free consultation with clients to discuss the details of an individual’s case to help them determine their legal options.

 Statute Of Limitations For Birth Injury Claims

 Unfortunately, individuals who wish to file a birth injury claim against a doctor, nurse, or hospital for medical malpractice do not have an unlimited amount of time to do so.